Reactive Abuse, and how to outsmart the games.

 - The absent silent treatment, where they disappear on you.

-- Ghosting, when they completely disappear.
+- Ghosting, when they disappear entirely.

 The silent treatment makes us feel.

 The smear campaign.

 The narcissist uses the smear campaign so that they can keep their toxic behaviours hidden from society, so we look like we’re jealous and either wanting the narcissist back or wanting to seek revenge on the narcissist, they use the smear campaign to make us look like we’re crazy or obsessed with them, they will either play the hero that tried so hard to help us, and we are often left looking and acting depressed a shell of our former selves, or they’ll be playing the victim of how we’ll no longer allow them to see their children or that we abused them, they’ll exploit others by using their empathy against them.
 They’ll be telling all those who’ll listen to everything that they did to us, only they’ll be making out to others that we did to them.
 So they shift the blame and walk free from any responsibility.